Layr-Labs/eigenlayer-docs/docs/eigenda/overview.md

 off-chain such that transaction data need not be replicated to every node.
 Instead, only DA metadata and accountability processes are processed on-chain.
 This enables DA to scale with respect to the bandwidth of the operator set.

-This approach also enables EigenDA to operate without a token.
-Using EigenDA does not introduce additional token / security risk to Ethereum L2s, resulting in a simpler model with less volatility.

 EigenDA works on the basis of three components: